David-Un-ger/TronisLaneKeepingAssist/README.md

 Two properties can be used to find the relevant pixels that belong to a lane marking: the color (hence lane markings are white) and the gradient (hence the markings are of different color than the street).

-To find and select only "white" pixels, that are likely to belong to a line, the image is first converted into HSV space (HSV is much more discriminative between the different colors) and then the `cv.inRange()` function is used.
+To find and select only "white" pixels that are likely to belong to a line, the image is first converted into HSV space (HSV is much more discriminative between the different colors) and then the `cv.inRange()` function is used.

 ```
 cvtColor(imgCut, imgHSV, COLOR_BGR2HSV);